 From the beginning, God ordained time and created it as a vital part of our world.
 Time affects us both positively and negatively.
 We are pressured, squeezed, and even hampered by the lack of time.
 It wrinkles our skin, weakens our skeletal and muscular structure, and eats away those precious brain cells that keep our mind intact.

 On the other hand, we are fortunate to live in a world marked by time.
 If we existed in a timeless dimension, without the division of days, weeks, months, and years we wouldn’t know if we were living in the past, present, or future.
 Time is the framework that gives us structure and points of reference.
 So time does have value.
 Despite how we feel about time, God wants us to know He fashioned it for our good.
-In fact, He has ordained special seasons to pass over us that have eternal consequence.
+In fact, He has ordained special seasons to visit us that have eternal consequence.
 And God wants us to know something—“our times are in His hands.”
 God controls the clock of our life.

-(Illustration) I have a friend, who for years, has worked as an NFL clock operator.
+(Illustration) I have a friend, who for years, worked as an NFL clock operator.
 He even operated the clock for the 2006 Superbowl.
 On one occasion, with just a few seconds remaining in the game, the visiting team kicked a field goal.
-Bill let five seconds tick off the clock, although in actual time it took only three seconds to run the play.
+Bill let five valuable seconds tick off the clock, although in actual time it took only three seconds to run the play.
 The home field coach jumped all over Bill for allowing those two extra seconds to tick away.
 But Bill had done nothing wrong.
 The NFL rulebook states that no field goal shall consume less than five seconds when kicked outside the 40 yard-line.
 The clock operator, who controlled the time, was right!

 I want you to know that the Divine Clock Operator knows what He is doing!
 You may assume ‘time is expiring’ and passing you by; but it isn’t!
 You aren’t stuck in a time warp, although it may seem like it.
 The Bible says, “[your] times are in God’s hands.”